 Bryonia cretica ssp. dioica Red Bryony

 A member of the Cucurbitaceae family, Red Bryony is a tendril-climbing perennial, native to southern Europe and North Africa where it grows in scrub, hedgerows and woodland.
 The vine produces five-pointed leaves and greenish-white, star shaped flowers followed by red berries in autumn.
 Plants are dioecious and require a male and female plant to produce berries.
 Flowering May to June.
 Height 3.5 to 4 metres.
-Sun in a well-drained soil.
+Sun in well-drained soil.
 ALL PARTS OF THIS PLANT ARE POISONOUS.